 - Coca Cola: To refresh the world in mind, body and spirit.
 To inspire moments of optimism and happiness through our brands and actions.

-- Google: To organize the world’s information and make it universally accessible and useful.
+- Google: To organise the world’s information and make it universally accessible and useful.

 - AirBNB: To connect people in real life all over the world.